kk-min/chat-application-desktop/README.md

 _Copyright © 2022 Min Kabar Kyaw_

 ## Introduction
 A simple chat program to pass messages asynchronously via the User Datagram Protocol (UDP).
-Both hosts will run this program connect to the other via their IP or hostname.
+Both hosts will run this program and connect to the other via their IP or hostname.

 ## The need for Asynchronous Programming
 There are two main **I/O Bound** tasks in the program that will **block the program thread**: